 The candidate must discuss early submission with his/her supervisor(s).
-The Director of Graduate Studies are unlikely to approve early submission without the agreement of the Principal Supervisor.
+The Associate Dean for Research and Graduate Studies are unlikely to approve early submission without the agreement of the Principal Supervisor.

 3.3.10.11 Oral assessment

 Oral assessment will only be applicable to PhD or PhD by Research Publications degree program candidates.
 Only in exceptional circumstances, oral assessment will be conducted for the examination of MSc by Research degree program candidates.